Reasonable Mitigation Obligations: Involves Duty to Avoid Unnecessary Losses or Damages | Defend-it Legal Services

 Reasonable Mitigation Obligations: Involves Duty to Avoid Unnecessary Losses or Damages

-Question: What is the duty to mitigate and how does it affect compensation claims in Canadian law?
+Question: What is the duty to mitigate in Canadian law?

 The Duty to Mitigate Including the Standard of Efforts to Do So

 The law despises waste and the doctrine of mitigation, being the duty to mitigate, is the mechanism that imposes an obligation upon a harmed party to take reasonable steps to minimize or control avoidable losses.
-This doctrine in law requiring efforts to mitigate applies to all matters of law including tort law, contract law, employment law, construction law, among other legal issues.
+This principle applies in all matters of law including tort law, contract law, employment law, construction law, among various others matters.

 The Law